occiware/occiware-ozwillo/README.md

 ### Playing around with "Mytest"

-1. In your browser, go to the Datacore Playground at http://localhost:8080/dc-ui/index_old.html (http://localhost:8080/ may not redirect you properly).
-The top right dropdown box should list all existing data projects.
+1. In your browser, go to the Datacore Playground at http://localhost:8088/dc-ui/index_old.html (http://localhost:8088/ may not redirect you properly).
+The top dropdown box should list all existing data projects.
 If you select for instance the "geo_1" project, its "project portal" should be displayed in the central colored textarea, and clicking on its first (eponymous) link should display the project's configuration in JSON(-LD) format.

-2. Open the file "Mytest" in the Linked Data Studio by opening "representations.aird", "LinkedData Configuration", and "LinkedData Configuration Diagram", then double-clicking on it.
+2. Go to the "Mytest" file you opened earlier.
 Do the "Publish" action on the "geo_1" project (Right-Click on its box > Publish), in the Mytest file.
 It should set its "dcmp:frozenModelNames" property to ["\*"] (and similarly "Unpublish" should set it to []), which can be seen in the Datacore Playground in said project's configuration (to find the project configuration in the Datacore, select the oasis.meta project > click on "all their resources" that is on the "dcmpv:PointOfView_0" line > find the "geo_1" project and click on its name).
 You can also do things in reverse, that is, click on "EDIT" in the Datacore Playground and switch the "dcmp:frozenModelNames" property to ["\*"], save it by clicking on "PUT", and then go to the CloudDesigner, right-click on the "geo_1" project > CRUD operations > Retrieve, to see the model be updated.

 3. Actually, you can do all the same updates from either the CloudDesigner, the Datacore or the OCCInterface, which connects to the MartServer.
 For that, go to http://localhost:3000/, and it will open the OCCInterface.
 In the top dropdown menu, select "http://martserver-linkeddata-1:8081", and once you see it has loaded (text appears in the text area below), click on the "Select Kind" menu in the top > "http://occiware.org/linkeddata#" > "ldproject - LDProject".
 Then, click on the "EDIT" button.
 Remove all content (which should just be "{}") from the text area and copy-paste the following code: